Once installed you can type

 Stops all apps running in an

-environment.
-This is non-reversable and will remove the environment.
+workspace.
+This is non-reversable and will remove the workspace.

 Pulls any pre-built images on an